 Old Town San Diego is known as a fun and historic area for visitors and locals to get a taste of the past.
 You can literally hang out here all day and never get bored.
 From restaurants and theaters to wine tasting and shopping, the activities in this San Diego neighborhood are limitless!
 Since most people don’t have all day to dedicate to just one area of San Diego, we’ve made it easier for you to explore Old Town with our list of the five best things to do in Old Town.

 1) Eat Mexican Food

-About 85% of all of the restaurants in the Old Town area are Mexican, so you won’t have a problem finding plenty of tortillas, tacos, and beans.
-If you’re into sampling different foods and learning about the history, hop onto the Tequila, Tacos and Tombstones tour.
+About 85% of all of the restaurants in the Old Town area are Mexican, so you won’t have a problem finding plenty of authentic dishes.
+If you’re into sampling different foods and learning about the history, hop onto the Tequila, Tacos and Tombstones Tour.
 You will cover a lot of ground in 2.5 hours on this walking, historic, and food tasting tour.
 When I come here with a limited amount of time, I grab a freshly made tortilla from Café Coyote or a fresh churro from the Panaderia.
 If you’re up for ordering some Mexican favorites at any of the restaurants, you may want to try: Chicken and Mole, Chile Relleno, Carnitas Tacos, Carne Asada Fries (uniquely San Diego), and bunuelos for dessert.

 2) Explore Historic State Park and Free Museums

 Old Town represents an era when San Diego was officially Mexico, as well as when Americans were introduced after the Mexican American war.
 The State Park has many replicas of the original buildings of 1820-1870, and the businesses housed in the buildings are also from a simpler time.
 There are quite a few free museums that showcase what life in the “Old West” was like, such as the Casa de Estudillo, the Stagecoach Museum, and the old Mason Street Schoolhouse.